lorikayman/RebisTheory/src/lib/rebis_theory.md

 We can propose, that, as Isorans have existed for so long, they forgotten both elemental and shadow damage prevalent in the less technologically advanced era to how alchemy is a tool, while occultism and magic in the modern world are not widely known, being lost knowledge.

 But there is also a different interpretation.
-If gunslingers are Isorans, this would mean that they had interacted with Underworld, which would not be forgotten as long as specie exists, as seen by previous iteration of Underworld interacting with the material realm.
+If gunslingers are Isorans, this would mean that they had interacted with Underworld, which would not be forgotten as long as species exists, as seen by previous iteration of Underworld interacting with the material realm.
 Shadow damage in that regard remains more as vague as it was for other civilizations when compared to definitive state of elemental damage as thoroughly studied and attributed to base alchemical elements as status effects.

 The lack of awareness of Underworld for modern-day Isorans makes it seem to us that they did not encounter Underworld.
 But, _as we discussed_ [earlier](#spiral-wardens-and-trojans-similarity-part-1), __Spiral Wardens are ones to be the foundation for the trojans of the Legion of Ur__, so at some point a _prolonged connection was established_.
 At the same time Valkyries are required to seal those trojans, connecting Isorans to Valkyries.